ekkupeli/patika-newmindai-task/README.md

 For each of these columns, the **lower and upper limits** (`low_limit`, `upp_limit`) were calculated, and outliers were flagged based on these bounds.
 The count of outliers and the corresponding limits were summarized.

-To prevent the outliers from distorting the dataset, the outliers in the `toplam_satis` column were adjusted to the upper limit.
+To prevent the outliers from distorting the dataset, the outliers in the `toplam_satis` and `fiyat` columns were adjusted to the upper limits.
 This step ensured that the data remained intact without the influence of extreme outliers.

 #### **1.3.
 Merging Data**